 On the personal side, after years of growing and getting to know many different carnivorous plants, I felt the need to streamline my collection.
 I sold a few specimens and brought some others at the Karnivores nursery.
 Then I started combing through plant sale lists and forums to try and find my favorite species and clones.
 It took a long time to get my hands on the rarest ones, but I am now close to having the collection I envisioned a few years ago.

-I hope you’ll enjoy the blog!
+I hope you’ll like the blog!